AndroidPatch/APatchDocs/docs/en/patch.md

 magiskboot.exe unpack boot.img
 ```

-To unpack the `boot.img` and get the kernel file.
+to unpack the `boot.img` and get the kernel file.
 Rename the kernel to **kernel-b**. (kernel-b can be any third-party kernel, but third-party kernels come with no guarantees and will not be supported).

 Windows users can patch using `CMD` or `PowerShell`.